linmx0130/PaperNotes/notes.md

+### SummaRuNNer: A Recurrent Neural Network Based Sequnece Model for Extractive Summarization of Documents
+* Authors: Ramesh Nallapati, Feifei Zhai, Bowen Zhou
+* Index: AAAI 2017, arXiv 1611.04230
+* Reading date: 10/07/2017
+* Categories: Natural Language Processing, Machine Learning
+* Tag: Summarization

+This work presents a novel document summarization models based on GRU.
+By treating extractive summarization as a classification task, a hierachical RNN is proposed to get the representation of all sentences.
+A weighted sum model is used to combine the global information in the document.
+This work also proposed a RNN decoder to generate summarization without extractive labels.

+The experiments on two large datasets show the great performance of the proposed method.
+They also achieved comparable result on DUC 2002.
+In this work, the extractive and abstractive approach are tried to work together.
+More research should be performed on this line.

 ### A Scalable Global Model for Summarization
 * Authors: Dan Gillick, Benoit Favre
 * Index: NAACL HLT Workshop on Integer Linear Programming for Natural Language Processing, 2009